 Even a 50cc scooter is 200 or more pounds that could be propelled toward the front seats of your vehicle in the event of a rear collision.
 Imagine 200+ pounds coming at you without a barrier like you would have in a truck.

-If there are oils and gas inside, you run the risk of spills if the scooter has a shot of tipping.
+If there are oils or even gas inside the gas tank, you run the risk of spills if the scooter has a shot of tipping.
 Be smart here.

 If you are comfortable with the issues that could come from this, read on.
 If not, hop on down to the section on other options.